 - Click on the first line to place the cursor there.
 The first line is a comment which begins with the

 #symbol, and contains an explanation of the nearby code.
 While running the script, R ignores all comments.

 - Click the Run button twice to run the next two lines of the script.

-ggmap package is used for working with spatial data and generating maps.
+leaflet is a popular package for making for working with spatial data and generating maps.